andruschak/openai-gym-retro/README.md

 ***

-# part 5. adding machine learning into the mix
+# Part 5.
+Adding machine learning into the mix

 Now that we have our environment working as expected, its time to add in the machine learning component.